danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

 What information about Kafka Connect tasks is NOT stored in the `connect-status` topic?

-- A. The connector and task configurations
+- 1. The connector and task configurations
-- B. The current status of each connector and task (running, failed, paused, etc.)
+- 2. The current status of each connector and task (running, failed, paused, etc.)
-- C. The offsets processed by each connector
+- 3. The offsets processed by each connector
-- D. The worker node each task is assigned to
+- 4. The worker node each task is assigned to

-**Answer:** A
+**Answer:** 1

 **Explanation:**
 The `connect-status` topic in Kafka is used by Kafka Connect to store status information about connectors and tasks.
 However, it does not store the actual configurations of the connectors and tasks.